PGD and PGS

 Some people have a parent affected by a serious genetic condition, such as Huntington’s disease, that does not generally manifest until later in life.
 Many people do not want to have testing to determine if they have inherited that condition from their parent, however do not want to risk passing it on to their own children.
 In these cases, we can use exclusion testing to ensure the embryos have not inherited the ‘at risk’ gene.

-Who should consider Preimplantaton Genetic Screening (PGS)?
+- Who should consider Preimplantation Genetic Screening?

 Your TasIVF fertility specialist may recommend Preimplantation Genetic Screening (PGS), in combination with an IVF cycle, if: